-5803 SPECIAL TOPICS IN SPECIAL EDUCATION 3 credit hours An advanced study of topics of special interest in special education.
-May be repeated once with a change of topic.
-Seminar 3 hours.
+5001-3 SPECIAL TOPICS IN GRADUATE STUDIES 1-3 credit hours An advanced study in a topic of special interest.
+This course may be repeated once with a change in topic.
+Lecture 1-3 hours.
+Prerequisite: Approval of the student's graduate advisor.